seahsky/joho-erp/joho-foods-erp-fsd.md

 ### **2.1 What the System Does**

-The Jimmy Beef ERP system manages the entire order-to-delivery workflow for a B2B meat distribution business in Australia:
+The Joho Foods ERP system manages the entire order-to-delivery workflow for a B2B meat distribution business in Australia:

 1. **Customers** register online, apply for credit terms, browse products with their negotiated pricing, and place orders
 2. **Sales/Admin staff** approve credit applications, manage customer accounts, and confirm orders